January, EUROPEAN BMX RACING DECLINING?

 Nico van Dartel

 Wilfried v.d.
 Haterd

 Yarno v.d.
 Wiel

 September 2002.
 Old School BMX people dit meet in Kaprun - Austria.

 Ending last August the UCI World Championships took place in KAPRUN – Austria in the cycle disciplines of mountain bike cross-country, down-hill, trials and the new discipline 4 X (four cross, the replacement for dual slalom).
 Since I never had been to such a World Championship, I decided to go there and see how things were organized at this UCI event.
-I did spent five days in Kaprun in a hotel, just across the grounds were the center of activities were, so, at a great spot.
-My former teammember Daniel Herz of the GT Euro BMX team arranged my stay at this hotel; thanks Daniel!
+I did spent five days in Kaprun in a hotel, just across the grounds were the center of activities were, so, I stayed at a great spot.
+My former teammember Daniel Herz of the GT Euro BMX team arranged my stay at this hotel; thanks Daniel.

 For me it became more like a kind of a REUNION.
 From the first day on, I did meet many old skool bmx’ers, now involved in down-hill, cross-country or 4 X. I’ll write about that in my article under OPINION (check it out).